Islam Sci-Fi Interview of Algerian Fantasy Author Djamel Jiji

 - Emad El-Din Aysha: You speak Arabic, French and English.
 Do you find this helps you with your writing?

-Djamel Fiji: Certainly foreign languages help the writer and enhance his writing.
+Djamel Jiji: Certainly foreign languages help the writer and enhance his writing.

 - Emad El-Din Aysha: Who are your favourite authors?
 Who influenced you the most while growing up?
 Who has influenced you the most while writing?